INSPIRE-MIF/INSPIRE-in-your-Country/AT/Country_fiches/AT-Country_fiche-2025.md

 ## State of Play <a name="state_of_play"></a>

-The following paragraphs provide a summary of currently valid information on governance, use, im-pacts and progress achieved towards INSPIRE implementation.
+The following paragraphs provide a summary of currently valid information on governance, use, impacts and progress achieved towards INSPIRE implementation.

 ### Coordination <a name="coordination"></a>